nlef/moonraker-telegram-bot/docs/config_sample.md

 ## [progress_notification]

 This section is responsible for the notification on printing progress updates.
 This entire section is optional.
+You can override these parameters with [runtime settings](interacting_with_klipper.md#Runtime lapse and notification setting)

 ```
 #[progress_notification]